Kkevsterrr/geneva_website/content/posts/iran-whitelister.md

 featured_image: "/laptop.jpeg"
 ---

-**Summary: Ahead of its February 21st elections, Iran degraded internet traffic crossing its borders and subtly redeployed a second censorship system: a *protocol whitelister.***
+**Summary: Ahead of its February 21st elections, while Iran degraded internet traffic crossing its borders, it subtly deployed a secondary censorship system: a *protocol whitelister.***

-- The whitelister could pose a threat to almost all existing censorship-evasion tool deployments (VPNs, Tor, Proxies, etc) in the future.
+- The whitelister only allows a small list of protocols to be used, posing a threat to almost all existing censorship-evasion tool deployments (VPNs, Tor, Proxies, etc).
-- Due to its design, this system is challenging to detect from outside the country.
+- Due to its design, this system is challenging to detect, measure, or study from outside the country.
 - We deployed *Geneva* against the protocol whitelister and have discovered multiple ways to defeat it.

 In this article, we will describe the protocol whitelister, how it works, and how it can be defeated.
 As of time of writing, the whitelister is still in effect from all of our vantage points within Iran.